 g) Informational/persuasive writing requires students to use evidence and build arguments drawn from the text or other sources they are using.
 These practices are critical to the Common Core ELA/Literacy Standards because they are necessary skills for college and careers.
 This type of writing should be regularly practiced and emphasized throughout the year.
-To learn more about writing and the Common Core, visit: www.
+To learn more about writing and the Common Core, visit: www. achievethecore.org/in-common.

-achievethecore.org/in-common.

-h) Foundational reading skills are fundamental for K-5 learners; these skills need to be reinforced and practiced frequently, and they should appear in every unit throughout the year.
+h) Foundational reading skills are fundamental for K-5 learners.